jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Voonith.md

 RacialMods:
 Languages:
 SQ: amphibious  Languages Aklo
+SpecialAbilities:
+  Blood-Freezing Howl (Su): >
-SpecialAbilities: Blood-Freezing Howl (Su) As a standard action, a voonith can unleash a bloodcurdling howl.
+    As a standard action, a voonith can unleash a bloodcurdling howl.
 All creatures within a 30-foot-radius burst must succeed at a DC 15 Will save or become dazed for 1 round and then shaken for an additional 1d6 rounds.
 Any creature that makes a successful save against a voonith's howl is immune to the same voonith's howl for 24 hours.
 This is a sonic mind-affecting fear effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: